ach-raf/opensubtitles_subtitle_downloader/Readme.md

 # Opensubtitles.com subtitle downloader

-This is a Python script to download subtitles from OpenSubtitles.com and process them.
+This is a Python script to download subtitles from OpenSubtitles.com and SubDL.com.

 It can:

-- Download subtitles
+- Download subtitles from multiple sources (OpenSubtitles.com and SubDL.com)
 - Clean subtitles of ads
 - Sync subtitles to audio (using [ffsubsync](https://github.com/smacke/ffsubsync))

+## Getting API Keys

+1. For OpenSubtitles.com:

-You can get an API key by registering at https://www.opensubtitles.com/en/consumers .
+   - Register at https://www.opensubtitles.com/en/consumers to get your API key

+2. For SubDL.com:
+   - Create an account at https://subdl.com
+   - Find your API key under Account Settings

 ## Installation